bcorfman/arcade_actions/actions/dev/README.md

 ### Error Handling

-ReloadManager handles errors gracefully:
+ReloadManager handles errors gracefully with real fallback logic:

-- Failed module reloads are logged but don't crash
+- Failed module reloads are logged and skipped (returns `False`)
-- Exceptions in `state_provider` are caught and ignored
+- Exceptions in `state_provider` are logged with fallback to empty dict
+- Exceptions in `sprite_provider` are logged with fallback to empty list
 - Exceptions in `on_reload` callback are not caught (your responsibility)
+- All error handling provides genuine fallbacks, no silent error suppression

 ### Keyboard Shortcut for Manual Reload